Travel isochrones

 Travel mode

-Travel mode controls the routing profile (e.g. car vs pedestrian).
-For ruck, you can provide optional vehicle constraints.
+Travel mode controls the routing profile (car or truck).
+For truck mode, you can provide optional vehicle constraints.

 Route optimisation